brutalsatyr/CapgeminiCodingChallenges/OddOrEven - Shakespeare Programming Language/README.md

 If you want to try this language yourself, you can find it [here](http://shakespearelang.sourceforge.net/report/shakespeare/shakespeare.html)

-You can compile it here:
+You can compile it here, just copy the code in to this online compiler:
 [here](https://tio.run/#spl)
 Just put a random integer as the input and it should print odd or even.